ccy7701/pf-visualiser/docs/spec-coh-projection.md

 ### 4.11 EPF Basis Rule

-EPF contributions are computed from gross salary only using configured percent rates.
+Employee and Employer EPF contribution rows are computed from gross salary only using their configured percentage rates.

 ### 4.12 Statutory Deduction and Net Salary Rule